 Nutritional information is approximate and does not account for additional ingredients or added toppings.

-What is your favorite way to enjoy Brussels Sprouts?
+What is your favorite make-ahead salad?

 Visit my virtual recipe box for more simple, delicious, family-friendly recipes!